HeardLibrary/linked-data/vanderbot/acquire_wikidata.md

 ## Input files

-The top level of the configuration file is a JSON object with four name/value pairs.
+The top level of the configuration file is a object with four name/value pairs.
+In JSON, it looks like this:

 ```
 {